Tent Type Backpacking, Ultralight

 Who It's For

-If you occasionally bring a partner, MSR makes the FreeLite 2 in the same design philosophy.
+If you occasionally share a tent or want more vestibule space, MSR also makes the FreeLite 2 at $500.

 The Bottom Line